3 Options for Restoring Lost Data in G Suite

 “If we were to lose G Suite data, if we lost emails or Drive files, how would we get it back?”

-Fortunately, there are three G Suite restore options available, but it’s important to be fully aware of the capabilities and limitations of each.
+Fortunately, there are G Suite restore options available, but it’s important to be fully aware of the capabilities and limitations of each.

 Option 1: Google’s Native Restore

 Google allows admins to restore Drive or Gmail data for their users up to 25 days after it is permanently deleted from the user’s Trash.
 Admins can also restore Gmail that had been deleted in the past 30 days via the Email Audit API.
 But there are some limitations to note for both of these alternatives:

 - 30 days max.
 The first and most obvious limitation is that this restore method only works for 25 days after the Trash is emptied, or 30 days if an admin uses the Email Audit API.